 - We stand and recite the Nicene Creed (found on our What we believe page).

 - We kneel for responsive prayers – the prayer leader prays and the congregation agrees by saying the words written in the bulletin.

 - We recite a confession of sin.

 - We stand and greet each other, usually saying the traditional words “Peace be with you.”
 (We don’t just shake hands with the person on our right and left, we like to get out of our seats and greet folks all around the sanctuary!)

 Offering & Communion

 After giving our tithes and offerings, we participate in communion.
 The communion liturgy is all typed out in the bulletin so you can follow along.
 Our church has open communion, which means you’re welcome to take communion with us if you believe in Jesus Christ and have been baptized.
 You don’t have to be a member of the Episcopal church.
-Some people dip the little wafer in the wine and others eat the wafer first and then drink from the communion cup.

 If you are seeking God but don’t know if you should take communion, please come talk with us before or after the service!
 We would love to share with you more about Jesus and why communion is such an important part of our spiritual journey.

 Fr.
 Marc then shares some announcements and the service closes with a hymn.
 The priest and others serving at the altar will walk to the back of church during this recessional hymn.